-NOTE: An applicant/recipient who claims that their money or vouchers were stolen must report these incidents to the appropriate police jurisdiction where the incident occurred.
+NOTE: A person who claims that their money or vouchers were stolen must report these incidents to the appropriate police jurisdiction where the incident occurred.
 The applicant/recipient will provide written proof that the incident has been reported.

 D. Actions on Applications